cthulahoops/chatcli/README.md

 # ChatCLI

-ChatCLI is a command-line tool that uses the OpenAI GPT-3 API to provide a chat bot interface that can answer your questions.
+ChatCLI is a command-line tool that uses the OpenAI GPT-3.5/GPT-4 API to provide a chat bot interface that can answer your questions.
 It provides a simple and intuitive way to interact with GPT-3 by asking questions and getting relevant answers.

 This command is in early development and the interface and log file format are unstable and changing rapidly.
 I'd love to get feedback on what would make this tool more useful.

+WARNING: This version supports EVALUATE blocks that allow GPT to evaluate code, but it's not documented and there's no way to control it yet.
+It should be safe, but use at your own risk!

 ## Installation